 Read the label

 No food lasts forever, even the processed ones no matter how well it is stored.
-Most pre packed food should come with a “used by” or “best before” date.
+Most pre-packaged food should come with a “used by” or “best before” date.

 - “Use by” indicates that the food can go off quite quickly.
 Keep an eye out as it can be dangerous to consume passed the labeled date.